cydalytics/KidsWord/README.md

 ## Project Details
 To check the tutorial article, please click [here](https://towardsdatascience.com/making-a-game-for-kids-to-learn-english-and-have-fun-with-python-d6b54af792ec).

-We leverage the package "pygame".
+We leverage the package `pygame`.
 Pygame is a cross-platform set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.

 ## Demonstration
 Game Play